Are you at risk if staff drive their own cars on business? | Moorepay

 Are you at risk if staff drive their own cars on business?

-During the recent fuel panic, we all became used to squeezing the last few fumes from the tank as we scurried round in the desperate hunt for petrol or diesel.
+During the fuel panic of 2021, we all became used to squeezing the last few fumes from the tank as we scurried round in the desperate hunt for petrol or diesel.

 With queues snaking round the block and many petrol stations running out completely, it was tempting to ask that lucky member of staff with a full tank to make a business trip for you in their own car.